phpflo/phpflo/README.md

 ```

 As you can see, there's a lot of potential in the callbacks, since they can also use object references to store and/or manipulate data, but natively receive socket and data from the supported events.
-This feature is also used in the upcoming [phpflo/flowtrace](https://github.com/phpflo/flowtrace) library, which decorates the ```Network``` class and adds PSR-3 compatible logging.
+This feature is also used in [phpflo/flowtrace](https://github.com/phpflo/flowtrace) library, which decorates the ```Network``` class and adds PSR-3 compatible logging.

 ## Testing

-To be able to test your components, two traits are provided in [phpflo-core](https://github.com/phpflo/phpflo-core) which is automatically included as a dependency for phpflo.
+To be able to test your components, a trait is provided in [phpflo-common](https://github.com/phpflo/phpflo-core) which is automatically included as a dependency for phpflo.
 ```PhpFlo\Test\ComponentTestTrait``` and ```PhpFlo\Test\Stub\Trait``` contain the necessary tools to make testing easier.

 ```php
 <?php
 namespace Tests\PhpFlo\Component;

-use PhpFlo\Component\Counter;
-use PhpFlo\Test\ComponentTestHelperTrait;
-use PhpFlo\Test\StubTrait;
+use PhpFlo\Common\Test\TestUtilityTrait;

 class CounterTest extends \PHPUnit_Framework_TestCase
 {
-    use StubTrait;
-    use ComponentTestHelperTrait;
+    use TestUtilityTrait;

     public function testBehavior()
     {